henriquepgomide/personality-big-five-ipip100/README.md

 # Personality Big Five IPIP100

-This project is a single page application written in Vue that assess personality according to the traits theory.
+This project is a single page application written in Vue that assesses personality under a trait theory.
 Tests items were adopted from the International Personality Item Pool 100-Item.

 At the moment, all items are available in Brazilian Portuguese.
 If you're interested in translating into your language, drop me a message.